mabrux-codes/mabrux-codes/README.md

 ###

-<p align="left">A Software Engineering Student passionate about building interactive and user-friendly web applications.
+<p align="center">A Software Engineering Student passionate about building interactive and user-friendly web applications.
 With a background in graphic design, I'm also diving into UI/UX design to merge creativity with technology.</p>

 ###